duraik25/clinical-code-finder/README.md

 - 📊 Confidence scoring and result ranking
 - 🚀 Support for both Ollama and OpenAI models

+## Agent Workflow high level Overview

+User Query → Intent Classifier → Target System Selection → Code Search → Relevance Scoring →  Memory-Aware Response

+- Natural language queries are classified to identify the right coding system (ICD-10, LOINC, RxNorm, etc.)
+- The agent searches APIs with refined queries and ranks results by relevance
+- Conversation history is used to resolve follow-ups like "what's the test for it?"
+- Results are summarized with confidence scores and system labels

 ## Installation

 ### Prerequisites